cessda/cessda.guidelines.public/platform/index.md

 [Technical Infrastructure Overview]({% link platform/TechnicalInfrastructureOverview.md %}) - is the starting point for people who are unfamiliar with CESSDA's Technical Infrastructure.
-It gives a broad overview of the purpose and composition of the various components and deployment environments, the deployment process and the responsibilities of developers vs. the CESSDA MO technical team.
+It gives a broad overview of the purpose and composition of the various components and deployment environments, the deployment process and the responsibilities of developers vs. the CESSDA Platform team.
     It links to the following pages (which can be read in conjunction with it, or on a standalone basis).

 ### Follow up Reading